 I like the ribbon colours suggested for the heart, and it’s amazing how different all the roses are.
 Just using different segments of the same variegated pink ribbon I’ve got absolutely different roses.

 Trellis stitch for ribbon embroidery

 The heart is filled with a trellis stitch.
 The main trick is to have a good frame tension to make the lines straight and all the cells of the same size.
-A ruler is also handy for measuring the distance between the lines.
-It’s a very striking stitch, which needs some practice to get going, but the result worth it.
+I don’t trust myself, so a ruler is always handy for checking the distance between the lines.
+Trellis is a very striking stitch, which needs some practice to get going, but the result is worth it.

 Look at these buds!
 They perfectly shape the bottom of the heart.
 And how sweet they are!

 What I like about silk ribbon embroidery, that it’s a true 3D technique giving very life-like shapes, whilst being much quicker than stumpwork!

 If you like our posts, why not to sign up for our newsletter to keep up with the news, tutorials, and patterns for ribbon embroidery?
 To sign up, just type in your email address into the form on the shop front page.